-Up in the Air is about a man (Ryan Bingham), who spends most of his life up in the air, flying from one place to another.
+Up in the Air is a movie from 2009 about a man (Ryan Bingham), who spends most of his life up in the air, flying from one place to another.
 He is away from home about 300 days a year and his goal is to reach the 10 million mile mark in air travel— something that has been accomplished by only six other people.
 Up in the air also serves as a metaphor for his disconnectedness to things on the earth—he has no roots.
 He is single, detached from his siblings, and without friends.
 He has only acquaintances, business associates, and one night stands.
 This is all brought home by the motivational speaking he does where he uses a backpack to make the point about not being weighed down by things (especially relationships).

 Bingham’s primary job is as an HR consultant.
 Specifically, he fires people whose employers lack the backbone to do so themselves.
 He is the corporate version of the Terminator.
 He flies all over the country delivering devastating news to people that threatens to destroy their rootedness.
 He loves his job and is under the delusion that he is great at it because as someone who is disconnected from everyone, he has no real clue of how what he does affects people.